DanParkinson/project-4-elite/AGILE.md

 - User can view all of the reservations in my reservations in order
 - User can edit their reservation
 - User can delete their reservation
 - User cannot double book a reservation.
 - Reservation form shows available reservations.

+Now that users can book a reservation.
+I want users to not be able to double book.
+I will start with 1 table in my restaraunt and each table needs to be held for one hour.
+So the reservation needs to check for reservations before and after their chosen booking time to see if it is available.
+I will use timedelta for this.